slyvshas/Learn-German/README.md

-Here's a template for a **README** file for your German language learning website:

----

 # German Language Learning Website

 Welcome to the **German Language Learning Website**!
 This platform is designed to help beginners students improve their German language skills through engaging lessons, interactive exercises, and practical resources.